How To Make Ermine Frosting: Your Complete Guide

 - pinch of fine salt

 Place the pan on medium-low heat.
 Cook the flour mixture, whisking continuously and scraping the sides.
-It will thicken substantially to a pudding-like consistency.
+It will gradually start to thicken into a loose pudding.

-- Aerate butter: Add the softened butter to the bowl of your stand mixer.
+Add the softened butter to the bowl of your stand mixer.
 Using the whisk attachment, beat the butter on high speed until it's paler in color and slightly more voluminous.
+Add the vanilla extract and pinch of salt and mix on high speed for 2 minutes. - Add cooled flour paste.

 Recipe Card - Adriana's Notes